This is the second in a short series of blog posts covering my stock screen and investment strategy updates for 2019 and beyond.

 It’s the raw material with which companies buy factories, machinery, trademarks, stock and other productive assets.

 And if a company, say, doubles its capital employed (by investing additional retained earnings and/or debt into productive assets) and is able to maintain its return on capital employed, then it will double its earnings.

-I wrote about this before Christmas where I said I would be measuring tangible capital employed growth, but upon further reflection I’ve now changed my mind.
+I wrote about this before Christmas when I said I would be measuring tangible capital employed growth, but upon further reflection, I’ve now changed my mind.
 Instead, I’ll be focusing on capital employed including intangibles.

 There are sound arguments on either side of the tangible/intangible debate, but I’ve decided to go with the default version of capital employed because